samolukadjo/wungle-text-for-tumblr/README.md

 A proof of concept finally exists, using 3y3 it allows you to encode text that when added to the start of a paragraph in a tumblr post allows it to be read as wungle text.

+Making the posts flip over, etc., will also happen at some point.

 ## Contribution

 If you have any problems or suggestions please create an issue and if you have any improvements to the code fork this repo and make a pull request to **the dev branch**.